 - Must maintain Satisfactory Academic Progress (SAP) in your program of study according to your school's standards and statutory requirements;

 - Must not be in default on an educational loan or owe a refund on an educational grant;

 - Must have a high school diploma or equivalent (GED);

 - Must meet all other Federal Direct Loan program eligibility requirements prescribed by law at the time your loan application is processed.

-At CGTC, students will not be initially packaged with a loan.
 Students that have not previously had a student loan must complete Entrance Counseling and a Master Promissory note online at www.studentloans.gov.
-Continuing students that have had a previous student loan through CGTC must submit a new Loan Amount Request form and a new Contact Sheet each year for loan processing.

 The student should allow two to three weeks for the loan to be processed.
-The first loan disbursement for any term will be after the mid-term period.
-Students must submit all required documentation by the loan request deadline in order for their loan to be processed in the first loan disbursement round.
+Students must complete loan entrance counseling and Master Promissory Note requirements by the1st loan requirement deadline in order for their loan to be processed in the first loan disbursement round.
+Loan disbursement schedules can be found under Important Dates of the Financial Aid section of the website.
 Loan disbursements after this time will be processed every two weeks until the end of the term in the order that the loan amount requests are received.
 Loans cannot be processed after the last day of each term.
 Please note: Disbursement means when the loan is posted to the student's account.
 Refunds will be processed by the Cashier within 14 days after the loan has been posted to the student's account.
-It is advised to submit your loan request early.

-After submitting the loan amount request form, the student must check BannerWeb for their loan award and the student must accept/decline loan awards through BannerWeb, your 24 hour source for online College information.
+Students must check BannerWeb for their loan award and must accept/decline loan awards through BannerWeb, your 24 hour source for online College information.
 Funds will not be disbursed to a student's account without being accepted.

 To View and Accept Your Financial Aid Award